hyperdarker/helen-theme/README.md

 # Helena Theme for Visual Studio Code

-Helena theme collection is available on the Extension Marketplace.
-Search for Helena Theme, install, and then set it as your theme!
-The collection has grey and brown backgrounds, all with a black text color.
+Helena theme is a collection of themes with grey and brown backgrounds, all with a black text.

 ## Select Themes

 * Open `File > Preferences > Color Themes` and pick Helena color themes.

 **Enjoy!**

 ---
 ## Agamenon